First published Tuesday 21 February 2023.

-Usually people with type 1 diabetes (T1D) know when they are going low by showing symptoms like becoming pale and shaky.
-This is called hypoglycaemia awareness.
+Usually people with type 1 diabetes (T1D) know when their blood glucose level is going low by showing symptoms like becoming pale and shaky.
+This is called hypoglycaemia awareness, or hypo awareness.

 However, some people with T1D are not able to feel their symptoms and so they may be at a higher risk of having a severe hypo.

-Avoiding hypos for several weeks can improve hypoglycaemia awareness, but this often means running blood glucose levels quite high for a while, which is not an ideal solution.
+Avoiding hypos for several weeks can improve hypo awareness, but this often means running blood glucose levels quite high for a while, which is not an ideal solution.

-We want to see if introducing a home-based program of exercise (either continuous low-intensity, or intermittent high-intensity cycling, three times per week) is practical, can improve hypoglycaemia awareness, time spent in target range (3.9 to 10 mmol/L) and reduce hypoglycaemia in individuals with T1D who have impaired hypo awareness.
+We want to see if introducing a home-based exercise program (either continuous low-intensity, or intermittent high-intensity cycling, three times per week) is practical, can improve hypo awareness, improve your glucose levels and reduce hypos for individuals living with T1D who have impaired hypo awareness.

 Who can participate?